zepinglee/citeproc-js/manual/citeproc-doc.rst

 ``run-tracemonkey.sh``
 ######################

-The fastest configuration for testing uses the ``run-tracemonkey.py`` script.
+The fastest configuration for testing uses the ``run-tracemonkey.sh`` script.
 This is based on the ``jslibs`` development environment, the sources for which can be obtained from |link| `Google Code`_.
 (In the current version of the script, you will need to adjust